NaluKit/gwt-maven-springboot-archetype/README.md

        -DarchetypeVersion=LATEST \
        -DarchetypeArtifactId=<artifactId>

-where the available `<artifactIds>` are:
+where the available `<artifactIds>` is:

 * `modular-springboot-webapp`

 This should use the latest release from the Central Repository.
-(TODO!!!)
 Alternatively, and/or if you want to hack on / contribute to the archetypes, you can clone and install the project locally: